Personal loan vs gold loan vs overdraft: which Nepali debt is cheapest in 2026

 └── Ongoing, irregular → Overdraft (personal or secured)

-The honest version is: most readers reach for "personal loan" by reflex because it is the most marketed product.
-It is rarely the cheapest option for borrowers who actually have any collateral.
+The honest version: most readers reach for "personal loan" by reflex because it is the most marketed product.
+For borrowers who actually have any collateral, it is rarely the cheapest option.

 Tracking debt in Kharchapatra